About the Publisher

 As a writer of cultural criticism, his subjects have been Painting, Photography and Film.
 His movie reviews appeared regularly in several Mid-western publications in the 1990’s while his art criticism has been exclusively published in New York and Los Angeles.

 Dovetailing neatly with his literary interests, Muller has curated a number of exhibitions for corporate, gallery and non-for-profit settings.
 Essays have accompanied most of his shows.

-As a private dealer he’s advise both institutional and private clients on the contemporary fine art scene and career trajectories.
+As a private dealer he’s advised both institutional and private clients on the contemporary fine art scene and career trajectories.
 He is available for art centric tours of several cities and international art fairs.

 And as an educator he has taught as a guest lecturer at School for the Visual Arts, Art Center, International Center for Photography, and The 92nd Street Y.